NSS-SE-Jumpstart/curriculum/sessions/next-steps/README.md

 **More Reading:** [String format in Python](https://docs.microsoft.com/en-us/learn/modules/python-strings/5-string-format)

 ## String Methods
 In addition to being able to easily format strings, Python includes a variety of functions to perform commonly needed tasks.
 For example, converting a string to all lower case, or all UPPER CASE, or checking to see if a string contains numbers, or replacing certain characters in a string.
 Most of these methods can be called on any string variable.
+Here are just a few examples:

 ```python
 mystring = " Hello World, this is a fun string!  "